Why Invest in Wedding Videography?

 The first step for the COUPLE is to erase any false misconceptions about video and for THEM to think about the long-term benefit of the investment.

 How many hours have they put into their wedding day?
-How often are all their friends and family in the same room?
+How often are all their friends and family are at the same location?
 How much was the dress, hair, makeup, beautiful flowers, decor, venue, etc?
 There are so many details that make up a wedding and photographs do a great job at preserving those details and memories in a still one dimensional way.
-BUT, if given a chance, video can do so much more than photos:
+BUT, if given a chance, video can exceed a couples expectations tenfold.

-- Video captures the actual sounds and feel of their wedding day.
-Was it raining?
-Was it sunny?
-Was there a river or ocean nearby?
-These sounds play a special role in the location of their venue and where the wedding took place.
-Environment and sound place context to the story.
+Video captures the actual sounds and feel of their wedding day.
+Environmental sound plays a special role in the location of their venue and where the wedding took place which places context to the story.
 The science and psychology of sound stimulate senses than still photos aren't capable of doing.